VADERASU/A-Visual-Analytics-Framework-for-Conservation-Planning/README.md

 ## Description of each folder

 ## Data source and process
-The research target of the project is the US.
+The research area of the project is the US.
 The data source for the US map is the shapefile [US Map](https://catalog.data.gov/dataset/tiger-line-shapefile-2017-nation-u-s-current-state-and-equivalent-national). \
-For the US map, there are 12 land attributes involved in the project.
-We classify them to three categories,
+For the US map, there are 12 land attributes involved for users to get the best purchase portfolio.
+We take the Montana as the example.
+We classify them into three categories,  land user layers, physical geospatial layer, and biodiversity layers.
+Here is the list of the 12 land attributes and their corresponding data source. \
+* Land User Layers
+  * Distance to the protected area (PA): the average distance of a parcel to its nearest protected area(s).
+The data source is the [protected area of each state](https://www.usgs.gov/core-science-systems/science-analytics-and-synthesis/gap/science/pad-us-data-download?qt-science_center_objects=0#qt-science_center_objects) in US.

 ## Install